hamo225/exchangeratecalculator/README.md

 ### Using the Fetch API to make http request to 3rd party api to get exchange rates

-- choose currency
+- Choose a currency from the dropdown
-- input value amount
+- Input the value amount to convert
-- see rate
+- See the current rate of echange between the currencies
-- swap the two currencies
+- Swap the two currencies